How to Convert PLC into Public Limited Company by Kanakkupillai

 An inventory of shares

-The firm can list its shares on a recognised stock market by changing its status from privately limited to a public limited company.
-This would be essential for a business looking to raise money, making it an advantageous activity.
+By changing its status from a privately limited to a public limited company, the firm can list its shares on a recognised stock market.
+This would be advantageous for a business looking to raise money,

 Increase Investment Through Public Support

-The corporation, i.e., a public company, can raise capital from the general public by listing the shares on a stock market.
-Shares in a variety of types can be used for this.
-Preference, equity, and other types of claims are all possible investment vehicles for the company.
+A public corporation can raise capital from the general public by listing its shares on a stock market.
+Shares of various types can be used for this.
+Preference, equity, and other types of claims are all possible investment vehicles for the Company.

 The ability to transfer shares